 The Claremont Institute is a nonprofit that, according to their 2016-2017 report, receives funding from individuals, 68%, and foundations, 16%.
 Previous funding has come from the Bradley Foundation, Sarah Scaife Foundation, and The Carthage Foundation.

 Analysis / Bias

-In review, The Claremont Institute releases a quarterly review of books that are primarily written by conservatives or have a conservative view of history.
-The institute also seeks to influence politics through educating conservative influencers, publishing the Claremont Review of Books, and through filing legal briefs and engaging in litigation.
+The Claremont Institute releases a quarterly review of books primarily written by conservatives or has a conservative view of history.
+The institute also seeks to influence politics by educating conservative influencers, publishing the Claremont Review of Books, filing legal briefs, and engaging in litigation.

-The Claremont Institute has negative views on immigration, with some believing they are shaping President Trump’s policy, especially as it relates to ending Birthright Citizenship.
-In general, the Claremont Institute holds Neo-conservative views, with loose connections to the Alt-Right.
+The Claremont Institute has negative views on immigration, with some believing they are shaping President Trump’s policy, especially regarding ending Birthright Citizenship.
+The Claremont Institute generally holds paleo-conservative views, with loose connections to the Alt-Right.

-Overall, we rate the Claremont Institute strongly Right Based based on political positions favored by neo-conservatives.
-We also rate them Mixed for factual reporting due to questionable articles regarding race, immigration and the promotion of white nationalism.
-(D. Van Zandt 8/25/2019)
+Overall, we rate the Claremont Institute strongly Right Based based on political positions favored by paleo-conservatives.
+We also rate them Mixed for factual reporting due to questionable articles regarding race, immigration, and the promotion of white nationalism.
+(D. Van Zandt 8/25/2019) Updated (07/02/2022)